TWiesendanger/ADSKDashboardPS/README.md

 Currently it works for AutoCAD / AutoCAD Mechanical / Inventor / Inventor Read Only from Release 2017 to 2021.

+# Update v0.92
+- Fixed a bug that did show ReadOnly for Version that do not have ReadOnly
+- Auto Close Function (After opening something, it closes down automatically)
+- Closes down if the window looses focus
 # Tool does not start!

 [Have a look here](https://github.com/TWiesendanger/ADSKDashboardPS#tool-doesnt-start)